matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 ```

 So one of the fundamental things that the Bird paper and the work that
-preceded it talk about is the relationship between these lists
+preceded it talk about is the relationship between these list
 processing operations and fold.
 In fact, there is a lot of
 interesting mathematics that shows that they are the same thing.
 That
 you can go backwards and forwards between a concrete list and the